 But we never, ever compromise on values

 So what are values?
 When the team was small, life was easy.
-We had a very solid but unarticulated shared understanding what behavior was welcome and beneficial.
+We had a very solid but unarticulated shared understanding of what behavior was welcome and beneficial.
 And what behavior we wanted to avoid.
 In sum, we had a very strong yet implicit company culture, and we did not use the word ‘values’ at the time.

 Trust is key

-We are open minded
+We are open-minded

 We are created equal

 We value great ideas over status or position.
 Very often, a junior member at the team meeting has a fantastic idea that others did not consider.
-In a team consisting out of clever people, there’s not much need for hierarchy, and we can go for the best idea regardless of internal politics or status.
+In a team consisting of clever people, there’s not much need for hierarchy, and we can go for the best idea regardless of internal politics or status.

 We respect ourselves and others

-In our increasingly demanding world, it is important to set clear boundaries on our work / life balance.
-We stimulate the fact that none of us is working 24 / 7, so we try not to send each other slides for review the night before the presentation.
+In our increasingly demanding world, it is important to set clear boundaries on our work/life balance.
+We stimulate the fact that none of us is working 24/7, so we try not to send each other slides for review the night before the presentation.
 We take time to lunch together and discuss other matters than work.
 We let colleagues enjoy their holidays without interruption.
 We organize our team meetings on Fridays, not on Thursday evenings.
-And our teambuilding activities are during the work week, during the day.
+And our team building activities are during the work week, during the day.

 We are ambitious

-Within the limits of our work / life balance, we have a healthy ambition to work on challenging projects.
+Within the limits of our work/life balance, we have a healthy ambition to work on challenging projects.
 We challenge ourselves and others to grow (see feedback, later).
 While being realistic and pragmatic, we aim to ‘dream bigger’.

 We help each other score

 We help colleagues and clients to shine.
 Everyone in the team has one or more specific roles and likes to perform well in those roles.
-Data scientists try to deliver the best possible analyses, project managers try to guide them and help out with customer contact.
+Data experts try to deliver the best possible output, project managers try to guide them and help out with customer contact.
 Our talent manager tries to build the strongest team possible by spotting and retaining talent.
 And management aims at creating an environment where everyone feels genuinely appreciated.
 We understand each other’s roles and offer help to let others succeed.
 And in the long run, we realize it is even more important that our clients score with our work, than that we do.

 We value feedback

-Without doubt, our feedback culture is most fundamental to our working.
+Without a doubt, our feedback culture is most fundamental to our way of working.
 We spend a lot of time providing feedback to each other, both formally and informally.
 Everyone provides feedback to everyone, management included.
 Positive feedback gives energy, recognition and involvement.
 Issues have the potential of allowing people to grow and learn from the moment.
 We do this with full transparency (and avoid masks, fake feedback or gossip).
 Through feedback we all grow, and we provide feedback to allow our colleagues to grow.